 As part of our continued commitment to Torrance Park in Holytown, we are delighted to confirm that we are one of the build partners for phase two of the development.

-Plans for phase two of the development will be shared with the local community at a public consultation event which will take place on Tuesday 9 May, 2017 from 12noon-8pm at Torrance Park Golf Clubhouse.
+Plans for phase two of the development were shared with the local community at a public consultation event on Tuesday 9 May, 2017 at Torrance Park Golf Clubhouse.

 Greener Garden Project aims to grow in North Lanarkshire